-A $500,000 life insurance policy is often enough for most middle class people.
-It's always better to be over-insured than under-insured.
+A $500,000 life insurance policy is often enough for most middle class families.
+Remember, it's always better to be over-insured than under-insured.

 Prices of a $500K policy will vary according to the insured's person age, health status, risk factors, medical history, family history, etc.

 Rule of thumb is, that you should get 5 to 10 times the amount of your yearly salary in life insurance.
 So, for example, if you make $75,000 dollars per year, you should get a policy in the amount of $375,000 to $750,000.
-So 500,000 dollars will most likely be a good amount of coverage.
+So $500,000 dollars will most likely be a sufficient amount of coverage.